numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 First steps directly related to this NEP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The required changes necessary to NumPy are massive and touch a large part of the code base.
+The required changes necessary to NumPy are large and touch many areas of the code base but many of these changes can be addressed incrementally.

-We thus propose the implementation of the above steps listed in Phases I and II.
+To enable an incremental approach we will start by creating a C defined ``PyArray_DTypeMeta`` class with its instances being the ``DType`` classes, subclasses of ``np.dtype``.

-Although it is possible that new DTypes will only be useful after Phase II is finished, this NEP proposes to start implementation in an incremental way.
+This is necessary to add the ability of storing custom slots on the DType in C.
-This means that in a first step the ``DType`` classes will be added, with all, or most, new exposed API points giving a ``PreliminaryDTypeAPIWarning``.
+This ``DTypeMeta`` will be implemented first to then enable incremental restructuring of current code.

-This allows for smaller patches and further future changes.
-In these first steps, only a very limited new C-API will be exposed to allow writing tests, with no expectation that early adopters will begin using it.
+The addition of ``DType`` will then enable addressing other changes incrementally, some of which may begin before the settling the full internal
-The addition of ``DType`` will then enable addressing other changes more incrementally:
+API:

 1. New machinery for array coercion, with the goal of enabling user DTypes with appropriate class methods.